Ural-batyr: Ural-Batyr enters the palace of secrets

 Ural opens the palace with a magic key, sees a girl on the throne, and takes the magic staff of Kahkaha.
 Kahkaha calls all the snakes for help.
 But Ural-Batyr defeats them.
 Kahkaha pretends to admit defeat.
 Ural allows the people to elect themselves a new ruler (Algur).
 The old hero Algur asks Ural to marry a beautiful girl (Gulistan) from the palace and leave his offspring to the people (Tul alu; getting the hero's genetic material to strengthen the people is an ancient tradition).

 Part 3

 Schulgen meets a handsome young man

-Shulgen (Ural's brother) met a handsome forever-young man picking flowers and is glad that he will soon be in the country of eternal happiness and youth.
+Schulgen (Ural's brother) met a handsome forever-young man picking flowers and is glad that he will soon be in the country of eternal happiness and youth.

 Schulgen arrives in a happy country

 Schulgen gets to a happy country and wants to catch fish.
 He sees that no one attacks each other here; everyone lives peacefully.
 Schulgen decides to go to the Living Spring and arranges a lunch here on his way back.